Kotlin/kotlin-spark-api/README.md

 Indeed, this produces `Dataset<Pair<String, Int>>`.
 There are a couple more `toDS` methods which accept different arguments.

 Also, there are several interesting aliases in API, like `leftJoin`, `rightJoin` etc.
 Interesting fact about them that they're null-safe by design.
 For example, `leftJoin` is aware of nullability and returns `Dataset<Pair<LEFT, RIGHT?>>`.
-Note that were forcing `RIGHT` to be nullable for you as developer to be able to handle this situation.
+Note that were forcing `RIGHT` to be nullable for you as a developer to be able to handle this situation.

 We know that `NullPointerException`s are hard to debug in Spark And trying hard to make them happen as rare as possible.